harish-jhr/GravLensDiffusion/README.md

 FID Evaluation was then carried out on a small sample of 100 generated images.

-I used extensively used free GPU compute offered by Google Colab, hence my entire project directory is hosted on Google Drive(whose link I had mailed to the team while submitting evaluation tests.)
+I used extensively used free GPU compute offered by Google Colab, hence my entire project directory is hosted on Google Drive.
 ## Project Structure
 The project directory has 4 sub directories: